-Just as Indonesian artists were influenced by Western art, there were also many Dutch artists who were inspired by the art and culture of the Dutch East Indies.
+Just as Indonesian artists were influenced by Western art, there were also many Dutch artists who were inspired by the arts and cultures of the Dutch East Indies.
 One of the best-known examples of this cultural interaction is batik.
 Around 1900, Dutch craftsmen began to experiment with this Javanese decoration technique for cotton fabrics.

 There is a wonderful story about the young art nouveau artist Carel Adolph Lion Cachet, who saw a collection of Javanese sarongs and slendangs during a study visit to the Ethnographic Museum in the Amsterdam Zoo.
 Back at home Lion Cachet immediately started experimenting.
 He drew on his bed sheet with beeswax a blossom branch that he could see from his window and immersed the sheet in a dye bath that he had prepared with the help of an old brochure about batik.
 When his sister came to make his bed a few hours later, the sheet with the image of the blossom branch was already hanging on the clothesline.
 According to the story, Lion Cachet’s dyed bed sheet was the first batik work of art by a European artist.